 Address: Jalan Dewi Sri no.45/18, Kuta, Bali 80361, Indonesia.

-Advantages: It’s a cheap place with friendly staff and a good location.
-It is placed in Kuta area around 15 minute walk from the city center and 25 minute from the main beach.
+It’s a cheap place with friendly staff and a good location.
+It is placed in Kuta area around 15-minute walk from the city centre and 25 minutes from the main beach.
 The rooms were clean and neat.
 Every bed was supplied with locker and there was a great Internet connection everywhere (including the rooms).
 The price of BedBunkers is unbeatable in Kuta and the whole hostel was really kept clean.

-Disadvantages: There are no discounts if you stay at hostel for more than a week and the staff were not flexible with scooter rental.
+There are no discounts if you stay at the hostel for more than a week and the staff were not flexible with scooter rental.

 Would you stay in one of these hostels?